Bungudu

-Bungudu (or Bungundu) is a Local Government Area in Zamfara State, Nigeria.
-Its headquarters is in the town of Bungudu at.
+Bungudu (or Bungundu) is a town and Local Government Area on the Sokoto River in Zamfara State, Nigeria.

 It has an area of 2,293 km^{2} and a population of 257,917 at the 2006 census.

 The postal code of the area is 881.

 Climate

-The wet season is oppressive, mostly cloudy, with a hot year-round temperature ranging from 59°F to 101°F, with occasional drops below or above 105°F.
+The wet season is oppressive, mostly cloudy, with a hot year-round temperature ranging from 59 °F to 101 °F, with occasional drops above 105 °F.

 Temperature

 The temperature is rising in Bungudu due to climate change, and this warming trend is pointing to a change in the direction of a more resilient and sustainable climate.

 Geography

-Bungudu LGA has an average temperature of 35 degrees Celsius and a total area of 2,293 square kilometers.
+Bungudu LGA has an average temperature of 35 degrees Celsius or 95 degrees Fahrenheit and a total area of 2,293 square kilometres or 885 square miles.
 The average wind speed and humidity in the area are 7 km/h and 15%, respectively.
 The two main seasons that Bungudu LGA experiences are the wet and dry seasons.